 Especially when you find that one thing that you can get lost doing for hours.

 Do you have that one thing?
 That place you can go to where everything just stands still and you feel more alive, more in sync and more connected then when you are doing anything else?
 Do you know what I'm talking about?

 For as long as I can remember I've always loved the idea of building and refinishing things.
 Whether it was building something from scratch or taking an old, dilapidated piece of furniture and breathing life back into it, thoughts of both often swirled around my head.

 Growing up with a Carpenter father and an Interior Designer mother, creativity was all around me.
-This initially was very intimidating because I lacked the confidence to see that even though I came from creative parents, I too was creative.
-My creativity just looked different.
+This initially was very intimidating because I lacked the confidence to see that even though I came from wildly creative parents, I had my own version of creativity.
+It just looked different.

 However, I've always be drawn to working with wood in particular.
 When I was younger, I use to fake being sick just so I could ride along with my dad to all of his job sites.
-I'd stroll through the framed craftsman homes he was working on pretending they were mind and that I was the one designing them.
-I'd close my eyes and envision what each room would be, where the fireplace would go, where someone would spend their time cooking for the ones they loved.
+I'd stroll through the framed craftsman homes he was working on pretending they were mine and that I was the one designing them.
+I'd close my eyes and image what each room would look like, where the fireplace would go, where someone would spend their time cooking for the ones they loved.

 The sounds of hammering and sawing danced in the air and the sweet piney smell of sawdust would waft around my nose.
 Maybe that's the reason I love working with wood so much, it takes me back to happy memories.
-But I also think it's more, I think it's just part of who I am; a creator.
+But I also think it's more, I think it's just part of who I am as afr creator.

 It wasn't until I moved into my first home on a fifty acre vineyard and farm in Oregon and really had full creative control that I started tapping into my creative side again.
 I started with small projects and grew into larger ones, making a tufted ottoman from scratch or building a full reclaimed wood wall in the office.